Well, the windows & frames have for the time being, Won!

 They are not glues yet.

-This assembly actually goes just above the dead eye which currently has the rubber band that is holding the stays in pace while I build.
+has the rubber band that is holding the stays in pace while I build.

 Navigation light box sitting on stays.